-If you have an existing employer identification number (EIN), you may be wondering if you can use it for a new business.
-Generally speaking, you should fill out a tax ID application when the ownership or structure if your business changes.
+If you have an existing employer identification number (EIN), you may be wondering if you can transfer your old tax ID to a new business.
+Generally speaking, you should apply for a tax ID when the ownership or structure if your business changes.
 However, there are some exceptions, depending on what type of entity you run.
 Here’s a guide for how to obtain EIN for a new business.

 If you run a partnership, you can use your current EIN if the business name or location changes.
 But you will need to apply for EIN again if the partnership incorporates, the partnership ends and you start a new one, or a partner takes over the business and operates it as a sole proprietor.

-You can use your old EIN if any of the following criteria apply to your corporation:
+You can transfer your old tax ID to a new business if any of the following criteria apply to your corporation:

-However, if a new corporation starts because of a statutory merger or your business changes to a sole proprietorship or partnership, you will need to obtain a new EIN.
+However, if a new corporation starts because of a statutory merger or your business changes to a sole proprietorship or partnership, you will need to apply for a new EIN.

-If you operate an LLC and want to change its location or name, you can transfer an old EIN you already have.
+If you operate an LLC and want to change its location or name, you can transfer an old tax ID you already have to the new business.
 But if you form a new LLC, you’ll need to submit another LLC application.

 Whether you can use an existing EIN depends on a variety of circumstances.
+You can discuss with a professional whether the transfer of an old tax ID to a new business is possible for your business.
 If you need to get an EIN for a new business, filling out an online application is the easiest way.